facebookresearch/ParlAI/docs/source/tutorial_torch_generator_agent.md

 ## Creating a Model

-In order to write a generative model, your agent should extend `parlai.core.torch_generator_agent.TorchGeneratorAgent`.
+In order to write a generative model, your agent should extend `TorchGeneratorAgent`.
 This parent class implements `train_step` and `eval_step`, so you only need to implement your model and instantiate it through `build_model`.
-However, your model should implement the `parlai.core.torch_generator_agent.TorchGeneratorModel` interface.
+However, your model should implement the `TorchGeneratorModel` interface.

 ## Tutorial